EnPro Industries (NYSE:NPO) Updates FY 2021 Earnings Guidance

 EnPro Industries (NYSE:NPO) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of 4.740-5.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.560.
 The company issued revenue guidance of $1.05 billion-$1.10 billion, compared to the consensus revenue estimate of $1.07 billion.

 EnPro Industries (NYSE:NPO) last announced its quarterly earnings data on Friday, May 7th.
-The industrial products company reported $1.37 EPS for the quarter, topping the Zacks’ consensus estimate of $0.95 by $0.42.
-The firm had revenue of $279.30 million during the quarter, compared to analyst estimates of $261.90 million.
+The industrial products company reported $1.37 EPS for the quarter, beating the consensus estimate of $0.95 by $0.42.
+The firm had revenue of $279.30 million for the quarter, compared to analyst estimates of $261.90 million.
 EnPro Industries had a return on equity of 4.83% and a net margin of 18.01%.
-Sell-side analysts predict that EnPro Industries will post 2.2 earnings per share for the current fiscal year.
+As a group, analysts predict that EnPro Industries will post 2.2 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 16th.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 16th.
 Stockholders of record on Wednesday, June 2nd will be given a dividend of $0.27 per share.
 The ex-dividend date is Tuesday, June 1st.
-This represents a $1.08 annualized dividend and a dividend yield of 1.13%.
-EnPro Industries’s payout ratio is currently 40.30%.
+This represents a $1.08 annualized dividend and a dividend yield of 1.19%.
+EnPro Industries’s dividend payout ratio (DPR) is presently 40.30%.

-NPO has been the subject of several analyst reports.
-Oppenheimer boosted their target price on EnPro Industries from $85.00 to $95.00 and gave the stock an outperform rating in a research report on Monday, March 15th.
-Sidoti initiated coverage on EnPro Industries in a research report on Wednesday, April 7th.
+NPO has been the topic of several recent research reports.
+Oppenheimer increased their price objective on EnPro Industries from $85.00 to $95.00 and gave the company an outperform rating in a research report on Monday, March 15th.
+Sidoti assumed coverage on EnPro Industries in a report on Wednesday, April 7th.
 They set a buy rating for the company.

-In other EnPro Industries news, Director John Humphrey acquired 2,500 shares of the business’s stock in a transaction dated Thursday, March 4th.
-The shares were acquired at an average price of $83.37 per share, for a total transaction of $208,425.00.
-Insiders own 0.68% of the company’s stock.
+In other EnPro Industries news, Director Thomas M. Botts acquired 2,137 shares of the company’s stock in a transaction on Tuesday, May 18th.
+The stock was acquired at an average price of $93.49 per share, for a total transaction of $199,788.13.
+Following the acquisition, the director now owns 5,669 shares in the company, valued at approximately $529,994.81.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director John Humphrey acquired 2,500 shares of the company’s stock in a transaction on Thursday, March 4th.
+The stock was acquired at an average price of $83.37 per share, with a total value of $208,425.00.
+Insiders have purchased a total of 4,857 shares of company stock valued at $428,790 over the last 90 days.
+0.68% of the stock is currently owned by company insiders.

 EnPro Industries, Inc engages in the design, development, manufacture, marketing, and service of engineered industrial products worldwide.
 It operates through three segments: Sealing Technologies, Advanced Surface Technologies, and Engineered Materials.
 The Sealing Technologies segment offers single-use hygienic seals, tubing, components and assemblies; metallic, non-metallic, and composite material gaskets; compression packing products; hydraulic components; expansion joints; pipeline casing spacers/isolators; and dynamic, flange, resilient metal, elastomeric, and custom-engineered mechanical seals for chemical and petrochemical processing, pulp and paper processing, power generation, food and pharmaceutical processing, primary metal manufacturing, mining, water and waste treatment, heavy-duty trucking, aerospace, medical, filtration, and semiconductor fabrication industries.